Parsa-Rajabi/CMPT-276/docs/peer-testing.md

 - Understand user expectations and refine the user experience.
 - Identify and prioritize usability issues, bugs, and feature enhancements.

+> [!WARNING]
+> All students and group members are required to attend and actively engage in the peer testing session.
+Failure to do so will result in a 10% deduction from their individual project grade.

 ---

 ## Preparation